usamazansari/itinerary-assistant/libs/ui/home/README.md

-# home
+# ui-home

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test home` to execute the unit tests.
+Run `nx test ui-home` to execute the unit tests.